wattsworth/joule/docs/index.rst

 .. image:: /images/pipeline_example.png

-See the :ref:`getting-started` for quick introduction.
-Then read :ref:`using-joule` for an overview of how the system works.
+See the :ref:`quick-start` for a hands-on introduction with an example data pipeline.
+Then read :ref:`using-joule` for more detailed information on how to configure Joule for your own pipelines.

 Contributing & Running Tests
 ----------------------------